 No action will be taken on the applications without all required documentation.
 The Admissions Office will coordinate the processing of the application materials with the appropriate graduate department.

-The application fee is required and is non-refundable.
 Requests for graduate fellowships and/or assistantships with recommendations should be submitted to the department in which the student wishes to specialize.
 Any offer made to applicants by target units for financial support requires approval of the Graduate School.

 GRADUATION RECORD EXAMINATION (GRE)